Carey dominates Bucyrus in convincing showing

 The Blue Devils got the better of the fourth-quarter scoring, finishing the game in style with a 20-12 edge.

-Last season, Carey and Bucyrus faced off on Feb.
-4, 2023 at Carey High School.

 Recently on Dec.
-29, Carey squared off with Buckeye Central in a basketball game.
+29, Carey squared off with New Washington Buckeye Central in a basketball game.

 Check out our complete boys basketball roundup to stay up-to-date on all the action.